The nomination period has closed. We anticipate giving another round of awards in 2022. Keep an eye out for announcements coming out early in 2022.

 Faculty may directly impact textbook costs for students by forgoing commercial textbooks in favor of OER, Consortium Library resources, freely available web-based materials, instructor-designed course materials, and other low- or no-cost resources.
 The Library Advisory Committee and the Consortium Library support these efforts.

-To nominate yourself or others, complete the nomination survey by March 15, 2021.
+To nominate yourself or others, complete the nomination survey by March 15, 2021 (nominations currently closed).
 Preference will be given to applicants who haven’t previously received this award.

 The committee will consider the following: